-- Our administration, support functions and management colleagues will continue to work remotely and only access our buildings where this is required to undertake their role, e.g. for the collection of vital PPE, or to ensure adequate Covid-security arrangements are in place.
+- Our administration, support functions and management colleagues will continue to work remotely and only access our buildings where this is required to undertake their role, such as for the collection of vital PPE, or to ensure adequate Covid-security arrangements are in place.

 Reviewing our Arrangements

-The arrangements set out here will apply while the national lockdown remains in place; we will review our situation daily, and undertake weekly reviews, service by service, to ensure that our arrangements remain proportionate and balance the risks associated with the pandemic with those potentially arising from social isolation or pressures from family caring.
+As restrictions are lifted we will review our situation to ensure that our arrangements remain proportionate, and balance the risks associated with the virus with those potentially arising from social isolation or pressures from family caring.

 If you have any questions or you are concerned, please contact your usual service or our main office:

 Head Office Address: Surrey Choices, Fernleigh Activity Centre, Fernleigh Close, Walton-on-Thames, Surrey, England.
 KT12 1RD

 Office – 01483 806806 (Monday – Friday 8.00am – 4.00pm)